Alexmed911/Alexmed911/README.md

-# STIGGA INDIVIDUAL POS VALIDATOR IN COSMOS HUB ECOSYSTEM CHAINS
+# 👽STIGGA👽 INDIVIDUAL POS VALIDATOR IN COSMOS HUB ECOSYSTEM CHAINS

 #### Active member of the cosmos ecosystem community and contributed to building the network infrastructure as a validator node .
 Our infrastructure is composed of dedicated servers with several security levels, alerts and backup servers.
 100% uptime, the best monitoring tools, best hosting providers and own hardware.

 ## Mainnets:

-#### Gravity Bridge, Nomic, Ki Chain, Persistence, Crescent, Bitsong, Boostrom, Rizon, Konstellation, Stride, Sifchain , Jackal
+#### Gravity Bridge, Persistence, Boostrom, Jackal, Nomic, Ki Chain, Bitsong, Rizon, Konstellation, Stride, Sifchain, Crescent

-## Specs:
+## 🖥 Specs:

 #### AMD Ryzen 9 5950X 16 Cores